Ojai Music Festival: Artistic directors

-Whereas Fleischmann tended to organize each year's Festival according to themes, Morris has eschewed this concept.
+Whereas Fleischmann tended to organize each year's festival according to themes, Morris has eschewed the concept.
 As David Mermelstein reported:

 "I'm not a big believer in too much dramaturgy", Morris says.
 "The idea of building programs or festivals around some kind of specific theme, I find not a compelling idea in general.
 You find some pieces that fit the theme well, and then you have to find something to round it out, and that can lead to some less good pieces being performed.
 There should be some rhyme or reason to programming, but it shouldn't be too restricted in its thinking."

 Music directors

-The Festival has enjoyed collaborations with many highly regarded composers, conductors, directors, and musicians who have served as Music Director; these include: Igor Stravinsky, Aaron Copland, Pierre Boulez, Robert Craft, Michael Tilson Thomas, Lukas Foss, John Adams, Peter Sellars, Esa-Pekka Salonen, Daniel Lewis, Kent Nagano, and Simon Rattle, to name a few.
+The festival has enjoyed collaborations with many highly regarded composers, conductors, directors, and musicians who have been the music director including Igor Stravinsky, Aaron Copland, Pierre Boulez, Robert Craft, Michael Tilson Thomas, Lukas Foss, John Adams, Peter Sellars, Esa-Pekka Salonen, Daniel Lewis, Kent Nagano, Simon Rattle, and Rhiannon Giddens to name a few.

-In recent years, instrumentalists such as Emanuel Ax, Mitsuko Uchida, Patricia Kopatchinskaja, Vijay Iyer, Matthias Pintscher, Pierre-Laurent Aimard, and the Emerson String Quartet have also served as Music Director.
+In recent years, instrumentalists such as Emanuel Ax, Mitsuko Uchida, Patricia Kopatchinskaja, Vijay Iyer, Matthias Pintscher, Pierre-Laurent Aimard, and the Emerson String Quartet have served as music director.

 Resident artists: composers, soloists, ensembles, and others

-In addition to the composers who have served as Music Director, many others have been resident artists at the festival, including: Luciano Berio, Milton Babbitt, Peter Maxwell Davies, Elliott Carter, Olivier Messiaen, David Del Tredici, Mauricio Kagel, and György Ligeti.
-More recently, resident composers have included Steve Reich, Magnus Lindberg, Thomas Ades, Mark-Anthony Turnage, and Osvaldo Golijov.
+In addition to the composers who have served as music director, many others have been resident artists at the festival including Luciano Berio, Milton Babbitt, Peter Maxwell Davies, Elliott Carter, Olivier Messiaen, David Del Tredici, Mauricio Kagel, and György Ligeti.
+More recently, Steve Reich, Magnus Lindberg, Thomas Ades, Mark-Anthony Turnage, and Osvaldo Golijov have been resident composers.

-A diverse group of notable musicians have been part of the Festival, including the jazz musician Eric Dolphy, pianist/conductor James Levine, sitar player Ravi Shankar, soprano Dawn Upshaw, and mezzo-soprano Lorraine Hunt-Lieberson, to name just a few.
+A diverse group of notable musicians have been part of the festival including the jazz musician Eric Dolphy, pianist/conductor James Levine, sitar player Ravi Shankar, soprano Dawn Upshaw, and mezzo-soprano Lorraine Hunt-Lieberson, to name just a few.
 Sol Babitz, the Festival's first concertmaster, was a confidant of Stravinsky, and Babitz's expertise in Baroque period performance practice and research into early music fascinated and influenced the composer.

-During the 1970s and 1980s, jazz was a featured part of every Festival.
-Musicians and ensembles who appeared included such greats as Oscar Peterson, Bobby Hutcherson Quartet, Milt Jackson, the Heath Brothers, Ray Brown, the Toshiko Akiyoshi - Lew Tabackin Big Band and many others.
-These concerts were organized by two local board members, syndicated radio show host Fred Hall ("Swing Thing") and Lynford Stewart.
+During the 1970s and 1980s, jazz was a featured part of every festival.
+Musicians and ensembles who appeared included such greats as Oscar Peterson, the Bobby Hutcherson Quartet, Milt Jackson, the Heath Brothers, Ray Brown, the Toshiko Akiyoshi - Lew Tabackin Big Band, and many others.
+The concerts were organized by two local board members, syndicated radio show host Fred Hall ("Swing Thing") and Lynford Stewart.